Wheel theory

 A diagram of a wheel, as the real projective line with a point at nullity (denoted by ⊥).

-The term wheel is inspired by the topological picture of the real projective line together with an extra point (bottom element) such as .[1]
+The term wheel is inspired by the topological picture of the real projective line together with an extra point (bottom element) such that .[1]

 A wheel can be regarded as the equivalent of a commutative ring (and semiring) where addition and multiplication are not a group but respectively a commutative monoid and a commutative monoid with involution.[1]